Paper: Feminism in Programming Language Design

 How do we study programming languages?

 The other question that has been rolling around in my brain for years, is how we study programming languages.
 Ever since I met Stefan Hanenberg at ECOOP 2010, when he was working on attempts with Andreas Stefik to get PL to do more user studies, I have wondered why studies with human subjects are so rare in PL.
-In software engineering (at least before the field was eaten by LLMs….) a broad variety of research methods were in scope, from formal proofs to corpus analysis of code and issue trackers to observations, interviews and theory building.
+In software engineering (at least before the field was eaten by LLMs….) a broad variety of research methods were in scope, from formal proofs to corpus analysis of code and issue trackers, to observations, interviews and theory building.
 PL is arguably similar to software engineering in that they both aim to improve te state of software by creating things that people could potentially use to improve that state with.
 Why are the research methods then so different?

 My exploration of feminism has helped me, more than anything else I have tried in the last decade, including explaining to many people that yes qualitative work is also hard and valuable.
 If you do not understand where they are coming from, what systems of power their beliefs are rooted in, this does not do a lot.